curtischong/e3j_v2/README.md

   - See the e3nn paper when they talk about noramlization in the tensor product.
   - I only do this operation in the linear layer since OUR tensor product is a REAL tensor product (I output all of the irreps, even if it's of higher l than the input).
   - our linear layer does the actual logic of consolidating weights for each irrep of the same id (so we need to normalize there)
+- only performing equivariance tests for l=0 and l=1.
+The tensor product passes for that, but for higher l, it fails.

 ### Things I did to make the implimentation simpler: